vueuse/vueuse/packages/core/useTransition/index.md

 })
 ```

-To synchronize transitions, use an array of values.
-To demonstrate this, here we'll transition between color values.
+To synchronize transitions, use an array of numbers.
+As a example, here is how we could transition between colors.

 ```js
 const source = ref([0, 0, 0])